-The title pretty much tells you all you need to know – the home of music honours the home of movies with excerpts from film scores and songs performed live.
+The title pretty much tells you all you need to know – the home of music honours the home of movies with excerpts from film scores and songs (all performed live).
 And there’s an award ceremony, too.

 - Annual gala event celebrating the best of film music